School-of-Code-HQ/Clean-Code/README.md

 #### Square Brackets []

-Square brackets are often use to define an array and also get items from an array.
+Square brackets are often used to define an array and also get items from an array.

 The examples below shows how square brackets are used in javascript.